 A wire transfer is a way to move money electronically to another person or financial institution.
 It’s a safe and reliable way to move money since no cash is handled.
 And since wires are quick, it’s a good option when you need to send money fast.

-To send a wire transfer, you need the recipient’s name, address, banking information, and the amount you want to wire.
-Some banks will allow you to process a wire transfer online, while others make you come in and fill out paperwork.
+To send a wire transfer, you need the recipient’s bank account number, name, address, and the amount you want to wire.
+Some banks and credit unions will allow you to process a wire transfer online, while others make you come in and fill out paperwork.

 Once you’ve filled out this information, the bank will transfer the money, and you’ll be good to go.
 Wire transfers typically happen within a day or two, depending on the bank or institution you use.